Skip to main content

 ii.
 All other registered nurses must:

-• have a client-specific order, and
+• act under a client-specific order, and

 • successfully complete additional education.